vipin-banka/hunk-catalog/README.md

 * Execute the request.
 * You can check entity in database.

+### <a name="metadata">8.
+Metadata
+This plugin supports some attributes those can be used to define the data for the import process.

-### <a name="link-to-catalog">8.
-Link Sellable Item with Catalog & Category
+#### <a name="link-to-catalog">8.1 Link Sellable Item with Catalog & Category
-To link sellable item with catalog or category or both, in your source sellable item class you should have a property like below
+To link sellable item with catalog or category or both, in your source sellable item class you should have a property like below:
 ```c#
         [Parents()]
         public IList<string> Parents { get; set; }